 - Your vehicle registration plates comply with current regulations

 - The timing belt has been replaced in a diesel vehicle within the timeframe specified by the vehicle manufacturer

-- Your lights have been checked and set prior to the test.
+- Your lights have been checked and set before the test.

 If you get your car serviced before the NCT, the NCTS advises that special attention is paid to the most common failure points: